daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-1. Check 1... and 2... locally
-2. Commit changes
-2. Test pipeline in Raapoi on 1 year of data (2016).
+1. Test pipeline in Raapoi on 1 year of data (2016).
 Use scratch storage. **Currently have downloaded all raw data**
-- Check updates to pipeline with 10 files
+- Commit changes to repo
+- Change my scripts to resample after combining and check for missing data then, and do not interpolate gaps YET

+*You need to resample after combining the dataframes.
+If you resample beforehand, you will not pick up on missing data until you resample to a lower frequency; values far apart in time will simply sit next to each other in the dataframe, with no NAs in between.*
+- Change 2_ to also add the % data missing for each interval as an output in the final dataframe.
+Then, interpolate if < 20% data missing (without doing this, the pipeline will happily run up to calculation of correlation scales.)
+- (Test all this locally)
-- Optimise cores/mem with 10-20 files for each command 1,2,3 (vuw-job-report)
+- Optimise cores/mem with 10-20 files for script 1_ (vuw-job-report)
 - (You can keep codes in home but data in scratch, using $HOME call: see `example_run.sh`)
+- Make construct_database.py parallel (simply run whole thing on each of the outputs of 1_process_raw_data.py: for given rank, read the corresponding file.
+May also need to put timestamps in the output file names of 1_... to be able to identify the files for a given time period to review min/max scale calculations)
 2. Check output plots against summary stats
 2. Run pipeline on as much data as possible.
 2. Spearman correlation?